HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ##### Data is accessible only if Bike is stolen

 To implement privacy-unless, we ensure that the user's privacy remains intact until specific conditions are met.
 We employ an off-chain third-party[^15] charged of decrypting the user's personal data for this purpose.
 To maximize the user's security, we require that the third-party uses Trusted Execution Environment technology to store their private key.
 Utilizing a TEE for decryption offers heightened security compared to relying solely on a server.
 The TEE creates a secure enclave within the processor, isolating decryption processes from the broader system.
 This isolation ensures that sensitive decryption keys and operations remain protected from unauthorized access or tampering, even if the server's operating system is compromised by malware or malicious actors.
-It is crucial that the TEE can be called for decryption of personal data only by the smart contract itself.
+It is crucial that the secure decryptor can be called for decryption of personal data only by the smart contract itself.
 This is ensured by checking the provenance of the caller before any decryption happends.
 We also require audit logs to track all act of decryption.
 However, nothing except reputation prevents collusion between the third-party and PIXI.

 ### Data in Transit

 Our aim is to securely acquire data from an identity provider[^16] to ensure its accuracy while preserving its confidentiality.
 To accomplish this, we implement a multi-layered encryption process.
 Initially, the identity provider encrypts the data using PIXI's public key, then the data undergoes additional encryption using the Trusted Execution Environment's public key.
 After encryption, the identity provider adds a digital signature[^17] to authenticate the data.

 The signed data is then presented to a smart contract for verification, providing transparency to all parties involved.
 Users are informed of the conditions under which their data may be disclosed through the visibility of the smart contract.
 If the bike is returned on time, the smart contract abstains from transmitting the data for decryption.
-However, if the contract is breached, indicating a deviation from the specified conditions, the TEE will be called to decrypt the data.
+However, if the contract is breached, indicating a deviation from the specified conditions, the secure decryptor will be called to decrypt the data.

-It's important to note that PIXI cannot decrypt the data unless the contract is breached due to the TEE encryption.
+It's important to note that PIXI cannot decrypt the data unless the contract is breached due to the secure decryptor's encryption.
 Furthermore, the third party cannot access the decrypted data as it remains encrypted using PIXI's key within the contract.
 The precise order of encryption is paramount.
-Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the TEE) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personnal data becoming available to the general public since both keys would need to be compromised for that to happen.
+Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the secure decryptor) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personnal data becoming available to the general public since both keys would need to be compromised for that to happen.

-## Architecture !!
+# Architecture

-I would add an Architecture section to talk about the requirements of each system and how they interact with each other
+PIXI's architecture contains several components:
+- FrontEnd (coded in react) => Where the user initiates rentals.
+- Smart contract (coded in solidity) => Where the proper execution of the rental is enforced.
+- Secure decryptor storing private key inside a TEE (coded in JavaScript)[^18] => Where the personal data is (partially) decrypted in case of theft.
+- Backend (Not implemented) => It would be connected with the electronized docking stations in order to free the bikes/signal their return to the smart contract.
+This was omitted in our prototype for simplicity because we were able to simulate rentals/returns from the frontend (by updating the status of the bike and the ReturnBike function).
+- Database (Not implemented) => It would store the trip history (tripID, start station/time, end station/time) for network analysis purposes as well as the thieves' encrypted personal information (which would be deleted once PIXI is compensated for the theft).

-## Compliance
+# Compliance

 It is easy for PIXI's privacy officer to show compliance with law 25 since the different states of the contract are publicly accessible.

-## Conclusion
+# Conclusion

 By developping PIXI, we have shown that it is possible to build a micro-mobility app that offers very strong privacy guarantees to users.
 However, we are aware of the limitations that our prototype service may face in a real world context.
 Indeed, we have had to sacrifice some speed and comfort for the user in order to fulfill our privacy requirements.
 Although citizens claim to care more about their privacy, they are still reluctant to accepting the sometimes necessary tradeoffs to an enhanced privacy.
-This is called the privacy paradox[^18].
+This is called the privacy paradox[^19].

 Regardless, we hope that this proof of concept will serve as a baseline to be improved by other software developpers looking to enhance the privacy of users in the micro-mobility sector.

 The success of PIXI in a real world context relies on several assumptions/third parties that we have listed here clarity:
 1. Users are not scared off by the use of cryptocurrency and creates their ethereum wallet in a privacy preserving way (i.e with Metamask).
 2. The increased cost and latency enduced by the use of a smart contract and cryptocurrency remain tolerable for the user.
-3. There exists a trustable third party authority (i.e. the government) that has access to the user's identity and can provide it PIXI (doubly encrypted with the TEE's and PIXI's public keys and signed to guarantee authenticity and integrity).
+3. There exists a trustable third party authority (i.e. the government) that has access to the user's identity and can provide it PIXI (doubly encrypted with the decryptor's and PIXI's public keys and signed to guarantee authenticity and integrity).
-4. There exists a trusted third-party authority (see footnote 14) that hosts a server using a TEE and that does not divulgate its private key.
+4. There exists a trusted third-party authority (see footnote 15) that hosts a server using a TEE and that does not divulgate its private key.

-## Notes and bibliography
+# Notes and bibliography
 [^1]: These new features include the possibility of checking the real time availability of bikes and docks online, as well as an electronized automatic system to dock the bicycles.

 [^2]: Smart contracts are self-executing digital agreements that are hard-coded on the blockchain.
 Once deployed, they reside on a block and are hashed on all the subsequent blocks, which makes them _unmodifiable_.
 The security of the Ethereum blockchain relies on its _transparency_.
 Concretely, all transactions and smart contracts are made public, allowing anyone to verify the data in a peer to peer validation system.